 High potassium levels indicate acidosis, diabetes, acute kidney failure.
-Low levels (hypokalemia) may be caused by vomiting and diarrhea, dietary insufficiency.
+Low levels (hypokalemia) which may be due to vomiting and diarrhea, dietary insufficiency.

-Sodium: Sodium is an electrolyte necessary for the maintaining normal muscle function.
-Levels may be increased in dehydration.
-Low levels are found with Addison’s disease.
+Sodium: Sodium is an electrolyte necessary for maintaining normal muscle function.
+Levels may be increased in cats who are dehydrated or decreased in cats with Addison’s disease.

 The Feline Patient – Gary D. Norsworthy, Mitchell A. Crystal, Sharon K. Fooshee, Larry P. Tilley.